-THE O FFERING Common stock offered by us shares Underwriters' option to purchase additional shares shares Common stock to be outstanding after this offering shares ( shares if the underwriters exercise their option to purchase additional shares in full) Use of proceeds We estimate that the net proceeds to us from this offering will be approximately \$ million (or \$ million if the underwriters exercise their option to purchase additional shares in full), based on an assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the cover page of this prospectus), and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+36,596,025 shares (37,458,525 shares if the underwriters exercise their option to purchase additional shares in full)

+We estimate that the net proceeds to us from this offering will be approximately \$101.5 million (or \$117.5 million if the underwriters exercise their option to purchase additional shares in full), based on the initial public offering price of \$20.00 per share and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

 We intend to use the net proceeds from this offering primarily for general corporate purposes, including working capital, sales and marketing activities, technology development, general and administrative matters, and capital expenditures, although we do not currently have any specific or preliminary plans with respect to use of proceeds for such purposes.
 We also may use a portion of the net proceeds to acquire complementary businesses, products, services, or technologies.
 However, we do not have agreements, commitments, or plans for any specific acquisitions.
 See "Use of Proceeds."

-Risk factors You should read "Risk Factors" and the other information included in this prospectus for a discussion of certain of the factors to consider carefully before deciding to purchase any shares of our common stock.
-Proposed trading symbol on the Nasdaq Stock Market ("Nasdaq") "DIBS"
+You should read "Risk Factors" and the other information included in this prospectus for a discussion of certain of the factors to consider carefully before deciding to purchase any shares of our common stock.

+"DIBS"

-Unless otherwise indicated, the number of shares of our common stock to be outstanding after this offering is based on 91,859,831 shares of common stock outstanding as of December 31, 2020, and excludes:
+Unless otherwise indicated, the number of shares of our common stock to be outstanding after this offering is based on 30,846,025 shares of common stock outstanding as of March 31, 2021 (after giving effect to a 1-for-3 reverse stock split), and excludes:

-- 9,511,480 shares of common stock issuable upon the exercise of stock options outstanding as of December 31, 2020 granted under our 2011 Stock Option and Grant Plan, as amended (the "2011 Plan"), at a weighted-average exercise price of \$1.37 per share; - 132,666 shares of common stock issuable pursuant to the exercise of warrants outstanding as of December 31, 2020, at a weighted-average exercise price of \$1.29 per share; - 135,460 shares of common stock issuable in the second quarter of 2021 in connection with our acquisition of Design Manager in May 2019 to the former stockholders thereof;
+- 4,214,778 shares of common stock issuable upon the exercise of stock options outstanding as of March 31, 2021 granted under our 2011 Stock Option and Grant Plan, as amended (the "2011 Plan"), at a weighted-average exercise price of \$5.74 per share; - 44,222 shares of common stock issuable pursuant to the exercise of warrants outstanding as of March 31, 2021, at a weighted-average exercise price of \$3.87 per share; - 45,152 shares of common stock issuable in the second quarter of 2021 in connection with our acquisition of Design Manager in May 2019 to the former stockholders thereof;

-- 612,066 shares of common stock available for future issuance under the 2011 Plan as of December 31, 2020, and 7,000,000 additional shares of common stock available for future issuance under the 2011 Plan, which was approved by our stockholders in March 2021; - shares of common stock reserved for future issuance under our 2021 Stock Incentive Plan (the "2021 Plan"), which will become effective upon the effectiveness of the registration statement of which this prospectus forms a part, as well as any automatic increases in the number of shares of common stock reserved for future issuance under the 2021 Plan, and any reserved shares not issued or subject to outstanding awards under the 2011 Plan after the effective date of the 2021 Plan that are subsequently forfeited or terminated, all of which shares shall become available for issuance under the 2021 Plan; and - shares of common stock reserved for future issuance under the 2021 Employee Stock Purchase Plan (the "ESPP"), which will become effective upon the effectiveness of the registration statement of which this prospectus forms a part, as well as any automatic increases in the number of shares of common stock reserved for future issuance under the ESPP.
+- 1,266,630 shares of common stock available for future issuance under the 2011 Plan as of March 31, 2021; - 4,333,333 shares of common stock (as adjusted for stock splits, stock dividends, combinations, and the like) reserved for future issuance under our 2021 Stock Incentive Plan (the "2021 Plan"), which became effective upon the effectiveness of the registration statement of which this prospectus forms a part, as well as any automatic increases in the number of shares of common stock reserved for future issuance under the 2021 Plan, and any reserved shares not issued or subject to outstanding awards under the 2011 Plan after the effective date of the 2021 Plan that are subsequently (i) forfeited or terminated, (ii) not issued because such award is settled in cash, or (iii) withheld or reacquired to satisfy the applicable exercise, strike, or purchase price, or a tax withholding obligation, all of which shares shall become available for issuance under the 2021 Plan; and - 800,000 shares of common stock (as adjusted for stock splits, stock dividends, combinations, and the like) reserved for future issuance under the 2021 Employee Stock Purchase Plan (the "ESPP"), which became effective upon the effectiveness of the registration statement of which this prospectus forms a part, as well as any automatic increases in the number of shares of common stock reserved for future issuance under the ESPP.